francisyang1991/freesplitwise/README.md

-# FreeSplitwise
+# SplitNinja

-FreeSplitwise is an open-source web application that helps friends and groups split expenses fairly without subscription fees.
+SplitNinja is an open-source web application that helps friends and groups split expenses fairly without subscription fees.
 The project now has an early Next.js application scaffold plus Google OAuth wiring in progress; additional context lives in `docs/`.

 ## Project Snapshot
 - **Status:** Slice 5 (polish & docs) in progress